 hash function selection for cybergraph particles

-date: 2026-02-10 author: mastercyb context: CORE — content-addressed knowledge graph at planetary scale
+date: 2026-02-10 author: mastercyb context: nox — content-addressed knowledge graph at planetary scale

 1. Decision